 At the end of this meeting, try to get a copy of the DRP contract.
-The coordinator is probably considering adding your shop to their DRP list if you’ve gotten to this point, so be persistent if they push back.
+The coordinator is probably considering adding your auto body shop to their DRP list if you’ve gotten to this point, so be persistent if they push back.

 7. Review Contract